-4. Learning Outcomes Upon successful completion of this course, students will be able to - Explain financial markets and functions of corporate - Calculate and Interpret time value of money - Estimate bond prices and identify factors that affect bond prices - Estimate the value of a common stock and evaluate if the stock is under or over priced - Calculate different components of cost of capital and the overall cost of capital of a corporation - Calculate efficient portfolio using stock data - Understand and evaluate capital budgeting decision rules and explain how real options affect these decisions - Classify and distinguish various types of risk and their relation to portfolio choice - Describe and calculate a firm's capital structure and interpret how leverage and firm value are related using Miller-Modigliani propositions - Explain how a firm's dividend policy is set and how it affects firm value 5.
-Evaluation Midterm Exam (during class time, 2 hours) = 31% Group project: 25% (including a 5% peer evaluation) Final Exam (during examination period scheduled by the Registrar, 2 hours) = 34% Take-home online quizzes: 5% Attendance, Participation, and Professionalism: 5% When deemed necessary, tests and examinations in this course may be conducted using a remote proctoring service.
-By taking this course, you are consenting to the use of this software and acknowledge that you will be required to provide personal information (including some biometric data) and the session will be recorded.
-Completion of this course will require you to have a reliable internet connection and a device that meets the technical requirements for this service.
-More information about this remote proctoring service, including technical requirements, is available on Western's Remote Proctoring website at: https://remoteproctoring.uwo.ca.
-MIDTERM TEST:
+4. Learning Outcomes

+Upon successful completion of this course, students will be able to

+- Explain financial markets and functions of corporate - · Calculate and Interpret time value of money - Estimate bond prices and identify factors that affect bond prices - Estimate the value of a common stock and evaluate if the stock is under or over priced - · Calculate different components of cost of capital and the overall cost of capital of a corporation - · Calculate efficient portfolio using stock data - Understand and evaluate capital budgeting decision rules and explain how real options affect these decisions - · Classify and distinguish various types of risk and their relation to portfolio choice - Describe and calculate a firm's capital structure and interpret how leverage and firm value are related using Miller-Modigliani propositions

+• Explain how a firm's dividend policy is set and how it affects firm value

+5. Evaluation

+Midterm Exam = 30%

+Group project: 25% (including a 3% peer evaluation)

+Final Exam (during examination period scheduled by the Registrar, 2 hours) = 35%